logaretm/collectionsjs/README.md

 ## So...Performance?

-I don't think its very performant at the moment not very slow either, I can always use some help with optimizing things.
+I can always use some help with optimizing things. however most of the methods are based on the underlying Array API.

 ## MIT